growthbook/growthbook/docs/src/partials/event-webhook/_event-webhook-list.md

 ### experiment.info.significance

-Triggered when a primary metric reaches significance in an experiment (e.g. either above 95% or below 5% chance to win)
+Triggered when a goal metric reaches significance in an experiment (e.g. either above 95% or below 5% chance to win)

 <details>
   <summary>Payload</summary>